 But… I can vote for one of the other candidates, even if they dropped out the race?

-… but a vote for a candidate that has dropped out isn’t likely to help him or her still get the nomination, statistically.
+… but a vote for a candidate that has dropped out isn’t likely to help him or her still get the nomination or add to their delegate totals much.

 When you vote in the Ohio presidential primary, what we’re really voting for is which candidate you want to win pledged delegates to support them for the nomination at the Democratic National Convention.
 Ohio will be sending 29 at-large pledged delegates and 89 pledged district delegates.
 At-large delegates are split in proportionate share among the candidates who get over 15% of the primary vote statewide.
 District delegates are split in proportionate share among the candidates who get over 15% of the primary vote in a congressional district.
 But here’s the catch: only candidates who have not suspended their campaigns or otherwise dropped out are eligible to win at-large delegates under the DNC rules.
 So a vote for a candidate who has suspended their campaign means your vote will have no impact on which candidate win’s Ohio at-large delegates and may only impact which candidates get some of the four district delegates awarded here.